Benchmarking quantum phase-space methods for near-resonant light propagation: Benchmarking phase-space methods

 This issue of multiple equivalent stochastic representations for a given quantum process is closely related to the concept of a \textit{diffusion gauge} ~\cite{Deuar:2002aa,Drummond:2003aa,Wuster:2017aa}, which refers to the freedom in choosing how the diffusion matrix $\mathbf{D}$ is factorized into the $\mathbf{B}$ terms.
 For example, in the noise terms written in this paper for PPR, one could rescale the noise contributions: making the $F^{\alpha}$ terms smaller by a factor $X$, while correspondingly increasing the $F^{\beta}$ terms by the same factor.
 Both factorizations correspond to the same diffusion matrix and thus the same underlying quantum dynamics, but they can lead to quite different stochastic trajectories.
 In principle, this freedom may be exploited to improve numerical stability—for example, by shifting multiplicative noise contributions from one set of variables to another—without altering physical predictions.

-Figure~\ref{fig:Fig_all_methods_Opt} shows the predicted squeezing ratios in the presence of optical reservoir noise, assuming a mean thermal occupation of $\bar{n}=26$ and an attenuation coefficient of $\kappa = 1 \times 10^{-6}~\mathrm{m}^{-1}$.
-Compared to the unitary case, reservoir coupling reduces the quantitative agreement between the methods.
-The systematic deviation of the TWA is particularly pronounced at lower atomic densities, highlighting its limitations when dissipation and interactions jointly influence quantum noise.
-In the limit of a negligible thermal occupation, corresponding to vacuum-dominated reservoir fluctuations, the dynamics approach those of the unitary benchmark, and the discrepancies among the methods are correspondingly reduced.
+Figure~\ref{fig:Fig_all_methods_Opt} {illustrates} the predicted squeezing ratios in the presence of optical reservoir noise, assuming a {negligible} mean thermal occupation ($\bar{n}\approx 0$) and an attenuation coefficient of $\kappa = 10 ~\mathrm{m}^{-1}$. { As expected, coupling to the reservoir degrades the squeezing performance across all three methods compared to the unitary limit.
+Notably, the deviation in the Truncated Wigner Approximation (TWA) is particularly pronounced, underscoring its failure to accurately capture the dynamics when dissipation and nonlinear interactions simultaneously govern the evolution of quantum noise.}